Robotica-UNAL-G3-A/.github/profile/README.md

 - [RobotStudio IO Signals](https://github.com/Robotica-UNAL-G3-A/robotics_lab2)

 ## ROS labs
-Series of labS using ROS as tool to develop robotic applications and control the behavior of the panthom/pincher x robot.
+Series of labs using ROS as tool to develop robotic applications and control the behavior of the panthom/pincher x robot.

 - [Intro to ROS](https://github.com/Robotica-UNAL-G3-A/robotics_lab3)
 - [Direct kinematics Control Pincher x](https://github.com/Robotica-UNAL-G3-A/robotics_lab4)